-While these foundational concepts have enabled significant progress in diffusion models, the choice of noise schedule remains somewhat ad hoc.
+While these foundational concepts have advanced diffusion models, the choice of noise schedule remains somewhat ad hoc.
 This motivates us to develop a more systematic framework for analyzing and designing noise schedules by examining them from a probability perspective.

 2.2 NOISE SCHEDULE DESIGN FROM A PROBABILITY PERSPECTIVE